 Rake in the reviews

-When you research restaurants in your area, do you ever look at the reviews and ratings?
-If you’re like the vast majority of internet users, the answer is yes.
+When researching restaurants in your area, do you ever look at the reviews and ratings?
+If you’re like the vast majority of Internet users, the answer is yes.

-Reviews and ratings are a significant trust factor to not only users, but search engines as well.
-Businesses that encourage positive reviews on their GMB listing, website, and review sites like Yelp and TripAdvisor are more highly favored by users and search engines.
+Reviews and ratings are a significant trust factor to not only users but search engines as well.
+Businesses that encourage positive reviews on their Google Business Profile listing, their website, and review sites like Yelp and TripAdvisor are more highly favored by users and search engines.

 To signal to search engines that your business is what it says it is and is located where it says it’s located, ensure that your business name, address, and phone number (NAP) are the same on all of your listings across the Internet.